Sacraments

 Sacraments to Home-Bound

-Please notify the priests when a member of your family or a parishioner is in a hospital or in need of the Sacraments, especially the Anointing of the Sick in a hospital or at the home.
-Holy Communion is distributed in the homes usually on Thursday morning.
+Please notify the priest when a member of your family or a parishioner is in a hospital or in need of the Sacraments, especially the Anointing of the Sick in a hospital or at the home.
 Please telephone the parish to arrange for this great blessing.

 top of page